jim3/Network-Packet-Analyzer/README.md

 4. TCP & UDP source and destination port numbers

-I created a front-end for the app that allows you to upload your exported file.
-The server will parse the data, extract various data from the file and respond back to the client via JSON. _In addition to that_, I created a separate Express route that returns the data to the user in table format.
-I used EJS to render the table on the client side.
-It ain't pretty but that wasn't the goal.
-The goal was to give the user the option to view the data in JSON or table format.
-I wasn't sure if it was worth the time to do a table but now i do as it does give you a better view, particularly the IP details.
-I could do a lot more on the front-end but honestly, I want to:
+The `/` page is an HTML form for your to upload your exported json file.
+The server will parse the data, extract and respond back to the client via JSON. _In addition to that_, I created a separate Express route `/packetdata` that responds to the client in html table format.
+Initially, I wanted to use vanilla JavaScript and DOM manipulation to render the data to the table but I ended up using EJS instead and happy that I did.
+In my opinion, I've discovered rendering on server side is way more efficient (faster to develop things), and most definitely easier, than the client-side because the browser will always be locked down, mostly because of security reasons.

 **TODO**: Improve the the back-end first, mainly the actual program that parses the data.
-I want to make it more robust and add more data analysis.
-I'm also thinking about adding a database to store the data.
-I'm not sure if that's necessary but I'm thinking about it.
+I want to make it more robust, improve error handling and provide better data analysis/insight.
+I may add a database to store the data.
+It's not necessary but I need to practice.

 ## Getting Started